 Halawa’s cathedral valley on Molokai isn’t just a lush green valley with towering waterfalls, but a site of great historic importance to the Hawaiians.
 This secluded valley holds several ancient heiau, or places of worship.

 Wander through lava tubes formed when hot magma snaked its way from the volcano to the sea.

-Welcome to Hawaii! • You’ll be transferred to the hospitality area to gather with fellow travelers and meet with your expedition leader • Later the captain and crew greet you with smiles and champagne as you board the awaiting Safari Explorer • This evening, settle in and enjoy dinner aboard the 36-guest ship, before a presentation about your week ahead.
+Welcome to Hawaii!
+You’ll be transferred to our hospitality area on Molokai.
+Later, the Captain and crew greet you with smiles and champagne as you board the awaiting Safari Explorer.
+This evening, settle in and enjoy dinner aboard the yacht, before a presentation about your week ahead.

 About the Safari Explorer

 This high-end SUV of a ship is nimble, strong, and loving.
 The Safari Explorer has what mariners call “feet” that take her into wild areas most other ships aren’t certified to visit.
 Her performance-built rugged construction means access to faraway regions.
 But it’s what’s on the inside that makes this yacht the prize of the fleet.
 And with only 36 guests on board, the feel is decidedly exclusive.
 Lovingly called “the Bulldog,” she’s poised, her interior is a pearl, and the general mood is down-to-earth.
 For about half the year, she bops around the islands of Hawaii soaking up the laid-back aloha spirit.
 The other half she spends in Alaska sowing her wild oats.
 A protective spirit is infused in every part of the ship, and within the crew.
 She’s made for adventures, after all, and with them comes inevitable fun and folly.